May 12, 2026

 • No lower-cost options are available.

-• Credit union payday alternative loans (PALs): PALs are similar to payday loans except they're offered through credit unions and their APRs are capped at 28%, plus an application fee of up to $20.
+• Credit union payday alternative loans (PALs): PALs are similar to payday loans but are offered through credit unions, with APRs capped at 28% and an application fee of up to $20.

 • Payment plans with providers: If you're considering a loan because you owe, you could also go directly to the source and see if you can negotiate a payment plan that's workable for your budget.
 For example, if you owe money to a landlord, hospital or utility company, contacting them to negotiate could help resolve a short-term cash flow dilemma.